MakcStudio/SteamDesktopAuthenticator/README.md

-Library fixed for the Steam update of 22.06.2023
+SDA fixed for the Steam update of 22.06.2023

 If you sell large amounts of skins and do it by hand, mail me